mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Companion 2024/Traveller Companion.md

 one interceptor missile can be carried on a rail, or a standard missile rack can be used.

 Interceptor missiles have a maximum range of Short.

-TRAVELLER

 CONTAINER-LAUNCHERS
 A conventional missile rack mounted in a turret contains 12 missiles (four on a small craft firmpoint).
 These are loaded one at a time into the launcher.
-Container- launchers offer a greater ‘surge’ missile capacity, although once expended they cannot be reloaded in time to fire again in a typical combat.
+Container-launchers offer a greater ‘surge’ missile capacity, although once expended they cannot be reloaded in time to fire again in a typical combat.

 A container-launcher can be fitted on a hardpoint (not a firmpoint) and contains four missiles or one torpedo in a ready-to-launch configuration.
 These can be fired individually or all at once, enabling a craft to make a single overwhelming missile attack.

 The container-launcher system costs Cr50000 plus the cost of weapons (for standard missiles this is Cr250000